King's Park F.C.: The death of King's Park and the birth of Stirling Albion

 When World War II started King's Park, largely as a consequence of their geographical location, dropped out of competitive football.
 Nonetheless, the club continued to play friendlies and, like a number of Scottish clubs who could offer higher war-time wages than their English counterparts, welcomed a number of high-profile guest players including Andy Black and Bill Shankly.
 The club was persuaded in 1940 to join a new Midland League for the coming season although local powerhouses Dundee declined to compete and so the league did not happen.
-As a consequence managing director Tom Fergusson put the club on hiatus in what was intended to be a temporary measure.
+As a consequence, managing director Tom Fergusson put the club on hiatus in what was intended to be a temporary measure.

 The fortunes of the club were hit further in 1940 when Forthbank was bombed by the Luftwaffe.
-The club did not play again after this, even though they applied to join the North Eastern League in 1944 (a request rejected due to their lack of a ground).
+The club did not play again after this, even though they applied to join the Northeastern League in 1944 (a request rejected due to their lack of a ground).

 Amid allegations of financial impropriety with regards to payment of guest players, the club folded before the end of the war, on the pretext of the damage done by the bomb.
 Football in the town did not disappear for long however as they were replaced by Stirling Albion, with ex managing director Tom Fergusson taking a leading role in the new club.

 Although they had not played since 1940 King's Park were not officially wound up until 1953 when the War Office finally settled their claim for the bomb damage.

+Colours

+The club's traditional colours were maroon and white striped shirts, with shorts varying between black and white.
+The club adopted maroon and white for the first time in 1883 (as maroon jerseys and white knickers); beforehand the club mostly wore dark blue jerseys and knickers, with a red stripe on the latter.